How To Know How Deep To Set Your Float – 2 Easy Ways

 Some baits are more buoyant than others, and baits like a plastic worm that floats, or a single egg, are not good baits for finding the bottom.

-You can also use a weight closer to your bait to make it heavier and to help you locate the bottom easier.
+You can also use a weight closer to a lighter bait to make it heavier near the bottom of the leader and to help you locate the bottom easier.
+I’ve been known to use a small black split shot as close as six inches from the bait.

 Drop Shot Rig For Bottom Detection

-My bait is usually placed on a hanging tagline which can be attached with a triple Surgeons knot and leave one tag long for your bait, or use a tippet ring, or maybe a micro swivel to tie a tag and the weight dropper line.
+The tag-line can be created with a triple Surgeons Knot where you leave one tag longer for your bait, You can also use a tippet ring, or a micro swivel to tie a tag and the weight dropper line.

 With the Drop Shot rig, you will only add as much weight as you need to get the weight down fast without sinking your float or constantly hanging up.